electronicvisions/brainscales2-demos/fp_sudoku.rst

 Solving sudokus with BrainScaleS-2
 ==================================

-In this task we want to apply our newly gained knowledge to well-known problem:
+In this task we want to apply our newly gained knowledge to a well-known problem:
 We will deal with solving a sudoku on spiking hardware.

 If you never before encountered this logic puzzle from 1984, let's define the rules.